 You Will Learn:

-- How to create positive feedback loops so that your best habits reinforce one another.
+» How to create positive feedback loops so that your best habits reinforce each other.

 » 3 key principles of hunger and satiety that most diet strategies fail to address.